Value & Pitfalls Of Low Trailer Deck Height

 Thinking of trailers in action, the big advantages of a low trailer deck height have to do with loading, unloading and CG (Center of Gravity).
 Here are some more.

 - The step down off the trailer is less.
-As above, that makes unloading easier.
+With equipment or with people, it makes unloading easier.

-- When driving something onto a trailer, a lower deck means shorter ramps, a lower approach angle, or both.
+- When driving something onto a trailer (riding lawn mower, go-cart, motorcycle, …), a lower deck means shorter ramps, a lower approach angle, or both.
 It is certainly easier and less likely to damage the items driving on.

-- Once the load is secure, the trailer center of gravity is lower — which improves towing stability.
+- Once the load is secure, the trailer center of gravity is lower — which improves towing stability and cornering.

 - For a loaded or enclosed trailer, if the deck starts closer to the ground, there is less height above — often meaning less frontal area beyond the tow vehicle, so less wind resistance.
 This helps stability as well as fuel economy.